 The type of customisation you are looking for can also have an impact on your choice of garment.
 Certain materials and shapes can work better for different types of customisation.
 For example, Embroidery can be used on most garments from polo shirts to fleeces, whereas screen printing produces the best results on garments with a high cotton or polyester content but it can’t be used on fleeces.
+Meanwhile, direct-to-film printing machines offer a versatile solution for customization, as it allows for the seamless application of intricate designs and vibrant colors on a wide range of garment materials, making it ideal for both cotton and polyester fabrics, unlike traditional screen printing methods.
 Let the experts guide your decision so that the finished article looks good and lasts.

 Save money with fewer colours in your design

 An innovative and eye catching design doesn’t need to involve lots of colours.
 Too many colours can sometimes take away from the pure creativity of a logo or design.
 When screen printing a design onto any item, every colour requires a separate screen and ink cost.
 The price of this can add up, so stick to one, two or three colours.
 This allows for enough variety within the design, but doesn’t overcomplicate it or make it look too fussy.

 As with many customised items on the market, the larger the order quantity, the less each individual item will cost.
 For example, if you are looking to screen print t-shirts with a design that consists of a number of different colours, you’re better to order a higher quantity due to economies of scale.